Kuuhhl/IconIDFinder/README.md

 pillow
 ```
 # Binary version
-If you don't have Python installed, I have provided a binary version here.
+If you don't have Python installed, I have provided binary versions [here](https://github.com/Kuuhhl/IconIDFinder/releases).
 # How to use it
 1. Start the program:
 * Open main.py / ID Finder.exe